4GeeksAcademy/fastapi-hello/README.md

 There is an example API working with an example database.
 All your application code should be written inside the `./src/` folder.

-- src/main.py (it's where your endpoints should be coded)
+- src/endpoints/<file>.py: it's where your endpoints should be coded; add one file for each model, for example, `./src/endpoints/user.py.`
-- src/models.py (your database tables and serialization logic)
+- src/models.py: your database tables and serialization logic.
-- src/utils.py (some reusable classes and functions)
+- src/utils.py: some reusable classes and functions.
-- src/admin.py (add your models to the admin and manage your data easily)
+- src/admin.py: add your models to the admin and manage your data easily.
+- src/database.py: Do not modify this file, database configuration.

 For a more detailed explanation, look for [extensive documentation here](https://4geeks.com/docs/start/python-api-fastapi-template).